Carriage Services (NYSE:CSV) Issues FY 2021 Earnings Guidance

-Carriage Services (NYSE:CSV) last posted its quarterly earnings data on Monday, July 26th.
-The company reported $0.64 EPS for the quarter, beating the Zacks’ consensus estimate of $0.49 by $0.15.
-Carriage Services had a net margin of 9.53% and a return on equity of 17.73%.
-On average, equities research analysts anticipate that Carriage Services will post 2.47 EPS for the current fiscal year.
+Carriage Services (NYSE:CSV) last released its quarterly earnings results on Monday, July 26th.
+The company reported $0.64 earnings per share for the quarter, topping analysts’ consensus estimates of $0.49 by $0.15.
+Carriage Services had a return on equity of 19.09% and a net margin of 5.75%.
+Analysts forecast that Carriage Services will post 2.65 EPS for the current year.

-In related news, COO Carlos R. Quezada acquired 1,000 shares of Carriage Services stock in a transaction on Thursday, June 3rd.
-The shares were bought at an average price of $37.47 per share, for a total transaction of $37,470.00.
-Following the completion of the purchase, the chief operating officer now directly owns 3,699 shares in the company, valued at approximately $138,601.53.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Shawn R. Phillips sold 32,198 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
-The stock was sold at an average price of $36.48, for a total value of $1,174,583.04.
-Following the completion of the transaction, the senior vice president now owns 101,255 shares in the company, valued at approximately $3,693,782.40.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have acquired 3,000 shares of company stock worth $112,730.
-11.30% of the stock is currently owned by insiders.
+In other Carriage Services news, SVP Shawn R. Phillips sold 32,198 shares of the stock in a transaction on Wednesday, June 23rd.
+The stock was sold at an average price of $36.48, for a total transaction of $1,174,583.04.
+Following the transaction, the senior vice president now owns 101,255 shares in the company, valued at approximately $3,693,782.40.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, COO Carlos R. Quezada acquired 1,000 shares of the stock in a transaction on Thursday, June 3rd.
+The shares were purchased at an average price of $37.47 per share, for a total transaction of $37,470.00.
+Following the transaction, the chief operating officer now directly owns 3,699 shares in the company, valued at $138,601.53.
+The disclosure for this purchase can be found here.
+Insiders have acquired a total of 3,000 shares of company stock valued at $112,730 in the last ninety days.
+Insiders own 11.30% of the company’s stock.

 Carriage Services, Inc provides funeral and cemetery services, and merchandise in the United States.
 It operates through two segments, Funeral Home Operations and Cemetery Operations.
 The Funeral Home Operations segment engages in the provision of consultation, funeral home facilities for visitation and memorial services, and transportation services; removal and preparation of remains; and sale of caskets and related funeral merchandise.